fernandezmanuel/QDVisitorReception/Readme.md

 ## Contributing
 Just make some pull request and I'll probably hit the "Merge" button.

+Or create an issue and roast this project and/or me as harshly as you can.

 ## License
 This project is licensed under The Unlicense - see the ```LICENSE``` file for details.